 The following four pictures show other offerings, which probably represent remnants from the pre-Buddhist and pre-Hindu animism in India and Nepal.

 These Hindus place a flower offering, consisting of blue and white Anemone obtusiloba and yellow Primula stuartii, on a stone cairn, dedicated to a local goddess, atop the peak Rakhundi (3622 m), Great Himalayan National Park, Himachal Pradesh, India.
-Both plants are presented elsewhere on this website, see Plants: Mountain plants – Plants of the Himalaya.
+This goddess is probably a form of Devi, the god Shiva’s shakti (female aspect), as the trident is a symbol of Shiva. – Both plant species are presented on the page Plants – Mountain plants: Plants of the Himalaya.
 (Photo copyright © by Kaj Halberg)

-Offering, consisting of small clay figures and sticks with bits of paper attached, placed on a mountain trail in the Modi Khola Valley, Annapurna, central Nepal.
+This offering, consisting of small clay figures and sticks with bits of paper attached, was placed on a mountain trail in the Modi Khola Valley, Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)

 Another offering on a trail near Kakani, Helambu, Nepal, consisting of eggs and small figures (gods?), made from sticky rice and soil (?), with hats made from banana leaves.
 (Photo copyright © by Kaj Halberg)